All Episodes

 Something like this can only happen legislatively with an act of Congress.

-Obama's YouTube video demanding that the FCC do this should have sent up red flags to everybody who appreciates liberty and freedom, the constitution, separation of powers.
+Obama's YouTube video demanding that the FCC do this should have sent up red flags to everybody who appreciates liberty and freedom, the Constitution, separation of powers.

 It should have made everybody quake in their boots.

-Instead, bunch of young people applauded it.
+Instead, a bunch of young people applauded it.

-I was wrong, it's a 330-page set of regulations, not 302, and they've kept it secret.
+It's a 330-page set of regulations, not 302, and they've kept it secret.

 It will be implemented before the details are known.